Crypto-TII/CryptographicEstimators/docs/github/add_new_estimator.md

-Notably the two functions `to_bitcomplexity_time` and `to_bitcomplexity_memory` which are implemented by the `Problem` class of your estimation, in our case `DUMMYProblem`.
+Notably the two functions `to_bitcomplexity_time` and `to_bitcomplexity_memory` which are implemented by the `Problem` class of your estimation, in our case `DummyProblem`.
 These two functions are automatically called by the `BaseEstimator`, so they are mandatory to implement.
 Note that the estimator generation script by default assumes that the algorithm's `basic operation` is a bitoperation and that the `basic element` is a bit.